 Making a beautiful meringue is not hard to pull off, but there are a few steps and precautions you want to keep in mind when you go to make your topping for this pie.

-It’s important when making a meringue that you have a very clean bowl and beaters and the eggs whites that you are going to work will need room temperature.
+It’s important when making a meringue that you have a very clean bowl and beaters and the egg whites that you are going to work with will need room temperature.

 When it comes to the last element of the meringue, the sweetness, I highly recommend you use a superfine low carb sweetener so it will dissolve easily and not leave you will a graining texture.